More About Professional Corporations

 • A Declaration of Compliance with Rule 1-400.

-After being formed, the Law Corporation shall only operate under the name registered with the Secretary of State and approved by the State Bar.
+After being formed, a professional law corporation shall only operate under the name registered with the Secretary of State and approved by the State Bar.
 The Law corporation must always retain a valid and effective Certificate of Registration issued by the State Bar.
 Also, the Law corporation must submit an Annual Renewal to continue operation and pay any required fee unless exempted.
 If there are any changes regarding the contact information of the corporation such as a change in address or e-mail address, the company must report to the State Bar within thirty (30) days.
 It is expected that every Law corporation must observe all rules and laws set forth by the State Bar and must not fail or fail to do anything that would constitute a cause for discipline.

 In addition, if a law corporation decides on employing an attorney who has resigned, been disbarred, been suspended from the practice of law, or resigned with charges pending, the corporation may not authorize such attorney to practice law or represent that he or she can still practice.
 Every duty assigned to such an attorney must be supervised by the company.
 The name of a disbarred or resigned attorney must also be removed from a companys business name, signs, advertisements, letterhead, and other materials within sixty days of disbarment or resignation.

-Is there a resource to find the California Laws and Regulations relating to the Practice of Law in a professional Law Corporation?
+Is there a resource to find the California Laws and Regulations relating to the Practice of Law in a Professional Law Corporation?

 Yes, you can find the guide by clicking on this link